Location: Notchbrook Road, Stowe

 - To protect wildlife habitat and allow public access for low impact recreation and wildlife observation.

 About the Property: Upon entering the main trail of this conserved property, one senses a feeling of quiet even though the road is only several yards away.
 The sound of flowing river hitting the rocks masks traffic noises coming from Notchbrook Road.
 The wide trail passes by softwood trees growing on a steep hill sloping down to the river.
-Traces from past land uses are visible in cellar holes and the historic cabins which are easily accessible by the trail system.
+Traces from past land uses are visible in cellar holes and the historic cabin which is easily accessible by the trail system.
 Mill Trail includes a large portion of the West Branch of the Waterbury River and a northern hardwood forest mixed with stands of softwood including hemlock.
 The mixed forest and flowing river create great habitat for wildlife species while allowing public access for wildlife observation.

 The Moravian Cabin at Mill Trail

 The cabin at the Mill Trail Property was constructed in 1935 in the unique Moravian style as one of the first ski-in roadside inns, and provided accommodations for Stowe’s first skiers.
 Recently restored, the cabin’s goal is to educate the public and further SLT’s mission to conserve scenic, recreational, and productive farm and forest lands for the benefit of the greater Stowe community.
 On Saturdays from June through September, the Summer Naturalist Program is based out of the cabin.
-During other times of year, the cabin is open to the public for special events or outings only.
+During other times of year, the cabin is open to the public for Stowe Land Trust events or outings only.
 Contact us today for more information.

 Public Access: This property is open to the public for a variety of pedestrian recreational activities including but not limited to hiking, hunting, snowshoeing, cross country skiing, and wildlife observation.
-Want know which uses are allowed on our SLT-owned lands or make a request to use this property for a group outing, tour, or event?
+Want to know which uses are allowed on our SLT-owned lands or make a request to use this property for a group outing, tour, or event?
 Check out our visitor information page or online Use Request Form.

 Restricted Uses: Mountain biking and motorized vehicles are not permitted on the property.